MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/assets-functional-location.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/assets-functional-location-work-order.png)

-Add a functional location

-Add a customer asset
+Add a functional location or add a customer asset within that functional location.

-Add multiple functional locations to a single work order
+### Add multiple functional locations to a single work order

 > [!div class="mx-imgBorder"]